Lattice Field Field

 Does not verify who Alice is.
 A full deployment needs PKI or public-key auth before synchronization begins.

-Session key derivation undefined
+Session key derivation

 The synchronized state is the secret, but extracting a standard AES-256 key from it needs formal specification.